 ENSP 101 Introduction to Environmental Science (3) Three hours of lecture and one hour of discussion/recitation per week.
 Not open to students who have completed PBIO 235 or BSCI 205.
-First part of a 2-semester course sequence that introduces students to the topics studied and methods employed in modern environmental science studies.
-Emphasis will be on critical evaluation of information available on such topics as atmospheric chemistry, radiation transfer, water pollution and overuse of groundwater, natural resources and bio-diversity.
+First part of a 2-semester course sequence that introduces students to the topics studied and methods will be on critical evaluation of information available on such topics as atmospheric chemistry, radiation transfer, water pollution and overuse of groundwater, natural resources and biodiversity.

-ENSP 102 Introduction to Environmental Policy (3) Three hours of lecture and one hour of discussion/recitation perweek.
+ENSP 102 Introduction to Environmental Policy (3) Three hours of lecture and one hour of discussion/recitation per week.
 Prerequisite: ENSP 101 or permission of instructor.
 Second part of a two-semester course sequence that introduces students to the topics studied and methods employed in environmental science and policy.
 Emphasis on the process of formulating, implementing, and evaluating policy responses to environmental problems, with particular attention to policy controversies related to scientific uncertainty, risk assessment, the valuation of nature, and distributional equity.